-As it is mentioned earlier in the nursery section that plant carrying the diseases from the nursery level then this problem is very important.
+As it is mentioned earlier in the nursery section that plants carrying the diseases from the nursery level then this problem is very important.
 In Pakistan, more than 80% of Kinnow is cultivated followed by Musamabi 4%, Feutrell’s Early 1%, and another remaining crop.
 Experts are now suggesting the new advanced varieties and preferring over Kinnow because 70% of Kinnow is susceptible to insect, pest, and diseases and Pakistan is included in the top 10 countries with global warming impact so that new varieties should be encouraged.

 Major common pest and diseases in citrus farming

 Leaf miner is very common in a citrus orchard.
-Insect causing the curling and shedding of leaves my making mines and tunnels inside the leaves in the backside of leaves.
+Insects causing the curling and shedding of leaves my making mines and tunnels inside the leaves in the backside of leaves.
 It is suggested that spray of different insecticides like Biofenthrin, Imidacloprid, etc.

 It is happened due to excessive application of nitrogen and irrigation during flowering then there are greater chances of dropping of flower and remaining flowers changes to fruits leads to dropping on the ground.
-It is suggested that avoid the excessive nitrogen and water during the flowering so that lesser chances of flower dropping.
+It is suggested that avoid excessive nitrogen and water during the flowering so that lesser chances of flower dropping.

 Sooty mold and citrus scab

-There are few plants in the orchard which are smaller in size and height and looking unhealthy and these plants have some dry branches from the different side of the canopy.
+There are few plants in the orchard which are smaller in size and height and look unhealthy and these plants have some dry branches from the different sides of the canopy.
 It is suggested that remove and cut down these dry branches and cover the cuts with Bordeaux paste so that from wound some new disease or infection should not enter the plants.
 This is happened due to lack of care for its food and water, so it is advised to the grower that keeps every plant looking very well and takes care of the schedule of plants’ needs like water and fertilizer.
 If you are not going to understand what kind of fertilizer deficiency, then take the soil sample in the laboratory and recommend the fertilizer.